Continual learning's open problem is behaviour, not knowledge

 Type: kb/types/note.md · Status: current · Tags: learning-theory

 Take Herbert Simon's definition of learning, cited in learning is not only about generality: any durable change in a system's capacity for adapting to its environment.
-Under that criterion, continual learning splits along the role axis: artifacts consumed as knowledge (facts looked up by a fixed policy) and artifacts consumed as system-definition (content that is the policy).
+Under that criterion, continual learning splits by behavioral authority (who consumes a retained artifact, through which channel, with what force): knowledge artifacts consumed as facts, evidence, reference, context, or advice, and system-definition artifacts consumed with instruction, enforcement, routing, validation, ranking, or learning force.
 Both are learning; they differ in what a durable write changes.

 The knowledge half is solved by ordinary data engineering — databases, file systems, vector stores, RAG, agent-memory records, user profiles in aggregate hold far more than weights can.
 Adding entries grows the system's reach without changing its disposition.